lenskit/java.lenskit.org/research/index.md

 Is your project missing from this list?
 [Let us know](/connect/).
 </aside>

+### 2018

+- Michael D. Ekstrand, Mucun Tian, Ion Madrazo Azpiazu, Jennifer D. Ekstrand, Oghenemaro Anuyah, David McNeill, and Maria Soledad Pera.
+2018.
+[All The Cool Kids, How Do They Fit In?: Popularity and Demographic Biases in Recommender Evaluation and Effectiveness](https://md.ekstrandom.net/research/pubs/cool-kids/).
+To appear in *Proceedings of the Conference on Fairness, Accountability and Transparency*.

 ### 2017

+- Denis Kotkov, Jari Veijalainen, and Shuaiqiang Wang.
+2017 A serendipity-oriented greedy algorithm for recommendations.
+In *Proceedings of the 13th International conference on web information systems and technologies*, volume 1, pages 32-40.
+SCITEPRESS, 2017. doi: [10.5220/0006232800320040](http://dx.doi.org/10.5220/0006232800320040).

 -   Maria Soledad Pera and Yui-Kai Ng.
 2017.
 [Recommending books to be exchanged online in the absence of wish lists](http://dx.doi.org/10.1002/asi.23978). *Journal of the Association for Information Science and Technology*